droonee/LogGenerator/README.md

       receivers: [filelog]
       exporters: [sumologic]
 ```
-5. Change permissions to the "config.yaml" file with `chmod 640 config.yaml`
+4. Change permissions to the "config.yaml" file with `chmod 640 config.yaml`
+5. Copy/paste the code from "ranloggen.sh" script to a .sh file on the EC2 instance.
+Make the script executable on the EC2 instance with `chmod +x ranloggen.sh`

 #### Generate data and start collection
 1. Start the script first `./ranloggen.sh &` - the "&" will run the script in the background so you can also run the collector in the same terminal window